Keerthudarshu/GlowOnCallbeauty/replit.md

 ## Overview

-GlowOnCall is a web-based platform that connects users with professional beauty service providers who deliver treatments directly to customers' homes.
-The application focuses on Korean beauty treatments and various facial services, featuring a modern, mobile-first design with service browsing, cart functionality, and direct WhatsApp integration for booking.
+GlowOnCall is a complete beauty services booking website that connects users with professional beauty service providers who deliver treatments directly to customers' homes.
+The application features facials, lash extensions, eyebrow services, and combo packages with a premium mobile-first design, sophisticated cart functionality, customer details collection with location sharing, and WhatsApp integration for seamless booking.

 ## User Preferences